Vivek-04022001/documentation/docs/backend/upgrading/intro.md

 ### Plone 6.0: Volto as new frontend

 Plone 6.0 comes with a new default frontend called {term}`Volto`.
-It is written in React, and expects some subtle but important changes.
+It's written in React, and expects some subtle but important changes.

 See {ref}`backend-migrate-to-volto-label` for the specific migration steps.